gambitph/Titan-Framework/readme.txt

 4. Sample code on how to create admin pages and options

 == Changelog ==

+= 1.9.2 =
+* New: `tf_css_get_css_file_path_{$namespace}` filter
+* Enhanced: Heading options in Customizer now look great
+* Enhanced: The `css` parameter now performs live preview changes instead of reloading the page
+* Enhanced: Added `inherit` values for some styles in the font option
+* Enhanced: Changed some default style values in the font option to `inherit`
+* Fixed: Options with a value of zero do not generate CSS properly (they wrongly reset to their default value before)
+* Fixed: `getOptions` function turned non-existent keys to false
+* Fixed: Existing panel names (not panel IDs) across different namespaces that match get shown in the wrong section
+* Fixed: Removed remnance of a checkbox in the enable option while in the Customizer in Firefox

 = 1.9.1 =
 * Fixed: in some setups, saving options in a tab resets other tabs